JasonSorria/JasonSorria.github.io/_posts/2016-10-14-jekyll_tutorials1.md

 ### Introduce

 Jekyll is a static site production machine in the form of a simple blog.
-It has a template directory, which contains documents in original text format.
-Through markdown (or textile) and liquid, it can be converted into a complete and publishable static website, which can be published on any server you like.
+It has a template directory, which contains documents in original text format.Through markdown (or textile) and liquid, it can be converted into a complete and publishable static website, which can be published on any server you like.
 Jekyll can also run on GitHub page, that is to say, you can use GitHub's services to build your project page, blog or website, which is completely free.

 Before using Jekyll to build a blog, you need to confirm the native environment, GIT environment (for deployment to the remote end), ruby environment (Jekyll is developed based on Ruby), and package manager rubygems.
 If you're a Mac user, you need to install Xcode and command line tools.
 Download mode: preferences → downloads → components.

 Jekyll is a free simple static web page generation tool, which can cooperate with third-party services such as: Disqus (comments), multi say (comments) and sharing and other extension functions.
 Jekyll can be directly deployed on GitHub (foreign) or coding (domestic), and can bind its own domain name.
 Jekyll Chinese documents, Jekyll English documents, Jekyll subject list.

 ### Jekyll environment configuration